OnieMa/workforme/lyrics/You belong with me.md

                                     [ˌwɔːn ˈaʊt]王娜 Gz
 Walk in the streets    with you-in your worn-out jeans
-       kannap  忒k zeis                         /ɔːt/应该 I can't help thinking   this-is how it   ought to be Laughing on a park bench  thinking to myself  "Hey, isn't this easy?"
+       kannap  忒k zeisz                         /ɔːt/应该 I can't help thinking   this-is how it   ought to be Laughing on a park bench  thinking to myself  "Hey, isn't this easy?"

 And you've got a smile   that can lightup this whole town

-I haven't seen it in a while since she brought you down You say you're fine I know you better than that
+I haven't seen it in a  while since she brought you down

+You say you're fine I know you  better than that
 Hey, what you doing with a      girl like that?
                             [ˈsniːkə(r)]
 She wears high heels, I wear sneakers
 She's cheer captain and I'm on the bleachers